Chełmno – Franciscan Friary and church of St James and St Nicholas

 History

 In the years 1822-1828, the church temporarily belonged to the Congregation of the Sisters of Mercy, which later moved to the Cistercian monastery.
-After their departure, the rich interior of the temple was transferred to other churches, and the building was given to Protestants in 1859.
-Around 1859, the interior was renovated in the neo-Gothic style, and after 1881, Gothic paintings were found, which were later painted over and unveiled again in 2006-2007.
+After their departure, the rich interior decoration of the church was transferred to other buildings, and the church was given to the Evangelicals in 1859, but until then it stood unused for quite a long time, temporarily used as a hay store.
+The claustrum buildings fell into even worse condition and were finally demolished before 1823.
+Around 1859, the interior of the church was renovated in the neo-Gothic style, in 1868 it was consecrated again, and after 1881 Gothic paintings were found, which were later painted over and unveiled again in 2006-2007.

 Architecture

 The friary was situated in the north-west part of the town, within the defensive walls that limited the plot of the Franciscans from the north.
 On the west side there was a Cistercian nunnery, while in the south the town road led to one of the corners of the market square.
 The monastery complex consisted of a church and claustrum buildings adjoining it from the north, which surrounded the inner courtyard.
-The main, eastern wing was perpendicularly adjacent to the chancel of the church.
+The main, eastern wing was perpendicularly adjacent to the chancel of the church (initially it was free-standing, then connected to the central bay of the chancel, to which it corresponded in width).

-basilica form.
-Also, the length of the chancel was extended by 8 meters, that is of one span, so that it would match its length with the naves.
-Finally, a building with central nave and two aisles was erected on a rectangular plan with a narrower, rectangular chancel on the eastern side and a four-sided, higher octagonal tower on the south side.
+Work on the construction of the monastery church of St. James and Nicholas were implemented in many stages.
+First, a two-bay chancel was built, ended from the east by a straight wall, to which a hall nave with the same height of the aisles was added.
+Only during the reconstruction in the fourth quarter of the 14th century was the central nave raised to a height of 21.3 meters.
+Perhaps then the chancel was also extended by 8 meters, i.e. by one bay, so that it was as long as the nave and two aisles.
+Ultimately, a pseudo-basilica was built on a rectangular plan with also rectangular chancel on the eastern side and a slender four-sided (above octagonal) tower, placed on the southern side at the end of the 14th century.
 The length of the interior was 48.5 meters, the width of the nave and aisles 15.6 meters (of which the central nave is 6.7 meters), and the chancel 9.2 meters.
-The size of the choir, rebuilt after 1326, stands out, the widest and longest of all three-bay chancels in the Chełmno region (it has 24 meters of external length and nave 28 meters).
-From the north monastery buildings were adjoining to the church.
+What stood out in particular was the size of the choir, the widest and longest of all three-bay, straight-ended chancels in the Chełmno region (24 meters of external length vs 28 meters of nave length).

 Current state